Australia's Biodiversity Conservation Strategy

 The Convention is an international agreement for the conservation and sustainable use of biological diversity, and the fair and equitable sharing of benefits arising from the use of genetic resources.
 Australia has been a member of the Convention since 1993, which currently has 196 countries as members.

-As a member of the Convention, we are requested to review, and as appropriate update and revise, our National Biodiversity Strategy and Action Plan, by 2015.
+As a member of the Convention, we are requested to review, and as appropriate update and revise, our National Biodiversity Strategy and Action Plan.
 This is to align with the Aichi Biodiversity Targets of the Convention's Strategic Plan for Biodiversity 2011-2020, which members to the Convention agreed, following the release of our National Biodiversity Strategy and Action Plan in 2010.

 A number of other international agreements contain biodiversity-related obligations.
 Accordingly, the review will also consider whether the Strategy should be used to coordinate and integrate its implementation of all Australia's biodiversity-related international obligations.
 These agreements include the Convention on the Conservation of Migratory Species of Wild Animals, the Convention on International Trade in Endangered Species of Wild Fauna and Flora, and the Ramsar Convention on Wetlands.